sarah926/ada-calendar/README.md

 # ada-calendar
 Created a visual calendar printing in the command line using Ada.
+Developed for the class Legacy Systems, CIS3190.
 Prompts user for the year (must be after 1582), prints a banner out of numbers with the year at the top and then prints the whole calendar year in an aesthetic readable format.
 To compile and run:
 1. gcc -c cal.adb